 - In a medium bowl, whisk together the mayonnaise, Greek yogurt, white wine vinegar, dijon mustard, honey, salt, and pepper.
 Season to taste as needed with additional salt and pepper.

 To assemble the salad:

-Toss the cooked pasta with the cubed ham, hard boiled eggs, carrots, bell peppers, and green onions.
+- Toss the cooked pasta with the cubed ham, hard boiled eggs, carrots, cucumber, bell pepper, and green onions.
 Gently fold in the desired amount of dressing and top with the fresh parsley.